How Does Diabetes Cause Diarrhea?

 The information that I provide on my website is purely based on my own personal experience and subsequent research into the diabetes disease.
 It is not intended to take the place of medical advice,diagnosis and treatment.
 Care and investigation should always be sought from an appropriate health care provider.
 I am happy to discuss my own symptoms, diagnosis and history of my diabetes disease but want to stress that I am not medically trained in any way.
 All opinions on my website are my own.
 I have created this site as a way to share information and experiences.

 How does diabetes cause diarrhea?
 Well, we now know the answer to that question.
-Diarrhea is usually not serious but just knowing the symptoms and what can do when you have diabetes on top of it should make it a bit easier for you.
+Diarrhea is usually not serious, but just knowing the symptoms and what can do when you have diabetes on top of it should make it a bit easier for you.
+I hope this has helped you!

 Reverse Your Type 2 Diabetes